polystat/py2eo/README.md

 Also we use **Checker** - a tool that reduces project testing time using input test mutations, as a part of test procedure .
 It's included in CI.
 Checkout more [here](https://github.com/polystat/py2eo/blob/master/checker/).

 ## Architecture and design
-After we performed a deep reliminary analysis of the [python language](https://docs.python.org/3.8/reference/) and [EOlang](https://github.com/objectionary/eo) we had choosen methods, techniques and tools that are implemented now:

 Py2EO meets the following requirements:
 - The jar executable should take the path of the python input file as a command line argument, and optionally take the path of the output file